 CS Lewis Square

-Now that you know what to do in Belfast, we have a few final tips that will help you plan your vacation.
+Now that you know what to do in Belfast, we have some final hacks that will help you plan your vacation to the UK!

-As we already mentioned, our guides – Belfast Itinerary and Belfast Restaurants and Pubs – offer a wealth of information for planning a Belfast trip.
+As we already mentioned, our Belfast Itinerary and guide to Belfast Restaurants and Pubs offer a wealth of information.

-Those visiting multiple destinations in the region should find our United Kingdom and Ireland travel articles to be helpful, as well.
+Those visiting multiple destinations in the region should find these articles to be helpful, as well!

 - Visiting Galway, Doolin and The Aran Islands in Ireland

-- Planning a Trip to lively London, gorgeous Bath, buzzing Bristol and royal Windsor Castle
+- Planning a trip to lively London, gorgeous Bath, buzzing Bristol and underrated Norwich

-- Top Things To Do in Manchester and Birmingham
+- Top Things To Do in Manchester, Cardiff and Birmingham

-As you make your travel plans, staying organized is essential.
+As you make plans, staying organized is essential.
 Use our Printable Travel Planner to sort all the details of your trip to Europe!

 Start planning your trip to the UK!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning Page for more advice – and for country-specific information, take a look at our Travel Guides Page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.